siddh1017/User-Login-and-Registration-Backened-Email-Verification/README.md

-# User-Login-and-Registration-Backened-Email-Verification
-* Developed a robust backend system using Java Spring Boot framework, enabling user registration and authentication functionalities.
-Leveraged PostgreSQL database for seamless data storage.
+# User Registration and Authentication System

+This project demonstrates the development of a user registration and authentication system using Java Spring Boot, Spring JPA, Spring Security, and PostgreSQL.
+The system provides a secure and user-friendly way for users to register, verify their email addresses, and gain access to authenticated features.

+## Technologies Used

+- Java
+- Spring Boot
+- Spring JPA (Java Persistence API)
+- Spring Security
+- PostgreSQL

+## Project Overview

+The project aims to create a robust backend system that facilitates user registration, email verification, and secure authentication.
+It involves the following components:

+### User Registration

-* Implemented a user-friendly registration process, allowing open access through a POST endpoint.
-Utilized Spring MVC architecture for handling registration requests (POSTMapping).
+- Implemented a user-friendly registration process using a POST endpoint.
+- Leveraged Spring MVC architecture to handle registration requests.
-* Designed and managed the database schema, comprising 'Appuser' and 'ConfirmationToken' tables, utilizing Spring JPA for efficient data persistence.
+- Utilized Spring JPA to manage the database schema, including the 'Appuser' and 'ConfirmationToken' tables.

-* Orchestrated a secure email verification process, involving the generation of tokens and sending verification emails using CURL email service.
+### Email Verification

+- Developed a secure email verification process with token generation.
+- Utilized an external CURL email service to send verification emails.
-* Enforced a stringent time constraint of 15 minutes for email verification, expiring the token upon lapse.
-Ensured robustness through token expiration logic.
+- Enforced a strict 15-minute time constraint for email verification using token expiration logic.

+### Secure Authentication

+- Incorporated Spring Security mechanisms to enhance system security.
-* Strengthened system security by incorporating Spring Security mechanisms, securing the primary localhost page.
-Authenticated users gained exclusive access post email verification.
+- Ensured authenticated users gain exclusive access to authenticated features post email verification.

+## Usage

+1. Clone the repository to your local machine.
+2. Configure your PostgreSQL database settings in the `application.properties` file.
+3. Run the Spring Boot application.
+4. Access the application through the primary localhost page.
+5. Register as a new user, following the user-friendly registration process.
+6. Receive a verification email with a generated token for email confirmation.
+7. Verify your email address within the stipulated time (15 minutes) by clicking the provided link.
+8. Gain access to authenticated features upon successful verification.

+## API Endpoints

+- **POST /register**: Register a new user.
+- **GET /confirm/{token}**: Verify the email address by confirming the token.

+## Validation

-* Validated the system's API endpoints using Postman, covering essential scenarios such as user registration through POSTMapping and token verification via getMapping.
+The system's API endpoints have been thoroughly validated using tools like Postman.
+Essential scenarios, such as user registration via POSTMapping and token verification via getMapping, have been covered to ensure the robustness and reliability of the system.
-By skillfully combining Java Spring Boot, PostgreSQL, Spring JPA, Spring Security, and Postman testing, the backend system enabled smooth user registration, verification, and access control, contributing to a seamless user experience.
-This comprehensive approach underscores your commitment to quality assurance and thorough testing.